Vojslavice

 Vojslavice is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
-It has about 90 inhabitants.
+It has about 100 inhabitants.

 Etymology

 The name is derived from the personal name Vojslav, meaning "the village of Vojslav's people".

 Geography

 Vojslavice is located about 18 km north of Pelhřimov and 33 km northwest of Jihlava.
 It lies in the Křemešník Highlands.
-The municipality is situated in a meander of the river Želivka, on the shore of the Švihov Reservoir built on the Želivka.
+The highest point is at 487 m above sea level.
+The municipality is situated in a meander of the Želivka River, on the shore of the Švihov Reservoir built on the Želivka.

 History

 The first written mention of Vojslavice is from 1318.

+Demographics

 Transport

 The D1 motorway from Prague to Brno passes through the municipality.

 Sights

-The landmark of Vojslavice is the Church of the Assumption of the Virgin Mary.
+The main landmark of Vojslavice is the Church of the Assumption of the Virgin Mary.
 It is a simple pilgrimage church built on the site of an old medieval church.
 It was built in 1670 and modified in 1721–1723.